abhinandann/Half_Adder/README.md

 Now Run the circuit with ngspice.
-To Run the circuit using ngspice follow the below steps -1.Right click on .cir file.
+To Run the circuit using ngspice follow the below steps
+1. Right click on .cir file.
--2.Click on Open With.
+2. Click on Open With.
--3.Browse for the ngspice.
+3. Browse for the ngspice.
--4.If ngspice not present scroll down click on More Apps.
+4. If ngspice not present scroll down click on More Apps.
 Go to the FOSSEE folder search for Ngspice and Run it

  ## 4.CIRCUIT DESIGN

 Half adder accepts two binary inputs namely A and B and produces the output Sum and Carry.
 The four possible combinations of two binary digits A and B are ,when A is 0 and B is 0 the Sum and Carry output are 0 respectively.
 When A is 0 and B is 1 the Sum output is 1, as there is no Carry hence Carry output is 0.
 When A is 1 and B is 0 we get the same output as of case 2 i.e., Sum =1 and Carry =0. when A is 1 and B is 1, the Sum output is 0 whereas the Carry output is 1.
 The 2-bit half adder truth table is as below:
--A	 B	  SUM	    CARRY
+* A	 B	  SUM	    CARRY
--0	 0	   0	      0
+* 0	 0	   0	      0
--0	 1	   1	      0
+* 0	 1	   1	      0
--1	 0	   1 	      0
+* 1	 0	   1 	      0
--1	 1	   0	      1
+* 1	 1	   0	      1

 Half adder can be easily implemented with the help of the XOR Gate for the output ‘SUM’ and an AND Gate for the ‘CARRY’.
                                                               -Sum= A XOR B
                                                             - Carry = A AND B
 These XOR and AND gates are implemented using CMOS transmission gates.
 CMOS transmission gates consists of one NMOS and one PMOS transistor, connected in parallel.
 The gate voltages applied to these NMOS and PMOS transistors are set to be complementary signals.
 As such, CMOS Transmission Gates(TG) operates as a bidirectional switch between the nodes A and B which is controlled by signal C.

 In the reference circuit, half adder is implemented using transmission gate with two inverter circuits.
 Using CMOS TG logic, we can reduce the number transistors in the circuit implementation as compared to traditional CMOS half adder circuit.